Special Relationship: Skybolt crisis

-Douglas-Home and Kennedy (October 1963– November 1963)
+Douglas-Home and Kennedy (October 1963 – November 1963)

-Alec Douglas-Home only entered the race to replace the resigning Macmillan as Leader of the Conservative Party after learning from the British ambassador to the US that the Kennedy administration was uneasy at the prospect of Quintin Hogg being Prime Minister.
-Douglas-Home, however, would only serve as Prime Minister for a little over a month before Kennedy was assassinated.
+Alec Douglas-Home only entered the race to replace the resigning Macmillan as Leader of the Conservative Party after learning from the British ambassador to the US that the Kennedy administration was uneasy at the prospect of Quintin Hogg being prime minister.
+Douglas-Home, however, would only serve as prime minister for a little over a month before Kennedy was assassinated.

 In England, Kennedy's assassination in November 1963 caused a profound shock and sadness expressed by many politicians, religious leaders, and luminaries of literature and the arts.
 The Archbishop of Canterbury led a memorial service at St Paul's Cathedral.
 Sir Laurence Olivier at the end of his next performance called for a moment of silence, followed by a playing of "The Star Spangled Banner".
 Prime Minister Douglas-Home led parliamentary tributes to Kennedy, whom he called, "the most loyal and faithful of allies."
 Douglas-Home was visibly upset during his remarks, as he was truly saddened by Kennedy's death.
 He had liked Kennedy, and had begun to establish a positive working relationship with him.

 After his assassination, the British government sought approval to build a memorial to President Kennedy, in part to demonstrate the strength of the Special Relationship.
 However, the weak popular response to its ambitious fundraising campaign was a surprise, and suggested a grassroots opposition to the late president, his policies, and the United States.

 Douglas-Home and Johnson (November 1963 – October 1964)

-Douglas-Home had a far more terse relationship with Kennedy's successor, Lyndon B. Johnson.
+Douglas-Home had a far more tense relationship with Kennedy's successor, Lyndon B. Johnson.
 Douglas-Home failed to develop a good relationship with Lyndon Johnson.
 Their governments had a serious disagreement on the question of British trade with Cuba.

 Relations between the two nations worsened after British Leyland busses were sold to Cuba, thus undermining the effectiveness of the United States embargo against Cuba.

-Douglas-Home's Conservative Party lost the 1964 general election, thus he lost his position as Prime Minister.
-He had only served as Prime Minister for 363 days, the U.K.'s second shortest premiership of the twentieth century.
+Douglas-Home's Conservative Party lost the 1964 general election, thus he lost his position as prime minister.
+He had only served as prime minister for 363 days, the U.K.'s second shortest premiership of the twentieth century.
 Despite its unusual brevity (and due to the assassination of Kennedy), Douglas-Home's tenure had overlapped with two US presidencies.